Abisogun Kokumo

 Q. Does having a GED make incarcerated individuals ineligible for Special Education Services?

-A. No, inmates who are eligible for services do not lose eligibility until the end of the school year after they reach the age of 22.
+A. No, incarcerated individuals eligible for services do not lose eligibility until the end of the school year after they reach the age of 22.

 Q. Can my son or daughter sign up for education classes?

-A. Incarcerated individuals are prioritized for enrollment in adult literacy, GED, high school and CTE based on their individual needs.
-After an inmate has earned their GED or high school diploma, they may apply for college admission.
+A. Incarcerated individuals are prioritized for enrollment in adult literacy, GED, high school, and CTE based on their individual needs.
+After earning their GED or high school diploma, inmates may apply for college admission.

 Q. How does my son or daughter apply for college?

 A. Incarcerated individuals can apply for admission to Ashland University using their inmate tablets.
-Inmates can apply for community college correspondence courses after obtaining the application from Education or their COIII.
+After obtaining the application from Education or their COIII, inmates can apply for community college correspondence courses.

 Q. How can I obtain my GED records?